readthedocs/sphinx-hoverxref/docs/installation.rst

 .. warning::

-   This extension **requires a backend server** to work.
+   This extension **requires a backend server** to retrieve the tooltip content.
-   Currently only `Read the Docs`_ is supported, so you need to host your documentation on Read the Docs for the extension to work properly.
+   Currently only `Read the Docs`_ is supported, so it will only work if your documentation is hosted on Read the Docs.

 If you prefer to apply this behavior to *all* your ``:ref:`` in your documentation, you can use the config :confval:`hoverxref_auto_ref`.